awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 **StartMatchBackfillRequest**
 A [StartMatchBackfillRequest](integration-server-sdk-cpp-ref-datatypes.md#integration-server-sdk-cpp-ref-dataypes-startmatchbackfillrequest) object that communicates the following information:
 + A ticket ID to assign to the backfill request\.
-This information is optional; if no ID is provided, Amazon GameLift will autogenerate one\.
+This information is optional; if no ID is provided, GameLift will autogenerate one\.
 + The matchmaker to send the request to\.
 The full configuration ARN is required\.
 This value can be acquired from the game session's matchmaker data\.
 + The ID of the game session that is being backfilled\.
 + Available matchmaking data for the game session's current players\.
 Required: Yes

-### Return Value<a name="integration-server-sdk-cpp-ref-startmatchbackfill-return"></a>
+### Return value<a name="integration-server-sdk-cpp-ref-startmatchbackfill-return"></a>

 Returns a StartMatchBackfillOutcome object with the match backfill ticket or failure with an error message\.
 Ticket status can be tracked using the AWS SDK action [DescribeMatchmaking\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_DescribeMatchmaking.html)\.